 Although the Council has been meeting for years, we are always open and happy to have new members join at any time.
 The only requirement is that you bring a Native, Siberian, or Celtic style of round drum so that you can fully participate in the program.
 No congas or doumbeks please.

-We will be working on all of the elements of the Bear Dance:
+We are currently working on all of the elements of the Bear Dance:

 In each class we will explore the drum rhythms, dance steps, and vocalizations of the various sections.
 Please be prepared to work on movement, and please wear loose fitting clothes for dancing.
 All sections of the various elements of the Bear Dance will be provided to you on an MP3 for practice between sessions.